Alan-Oliver-05/studio/docs/blueprint.md

-# **App Name**: EduAI
+# **App Name**: EduAI Tutor

 ## Core Features:

-- Onboarding Form: Collect user preferences and educational background using a sequential, pop-up Q&A form.
-- Personalized Dashboard: Utilize AI to provide personalized study materials and subjects based on the user's profile.
-The AI will tool usage, KPI analysis, and MCP web scraping to show all required subjects
-- AI Tutoring Chat: Implement a conversation-based study page where AI asks questions and provides study materials based on user responses, also shows real-time external source suggestions during the converstaion.
-- Additional Features: Provide a library to store conversation history with date, and implement pages for homework help and user settings.
+- Lesson Introduction: AI introduces and explains a 'Subject Lesson Top Pick'.
+- Interactive Q&A: AI tool presents questions related to the 'Top Pick' to the student, evaluates the answers and offers appropriate feedback.
+- In-Depth Tutorials: Provides detailed explanations, examples, and visual aids within the chat interface.
+- Chat Interface: A clean, intuitive chat interface for seamless interaction between the student and the AI tutor.
+- Conversational Q&A: Covers syllabus, subject, lesson, and topic context Q&A (360°).
+AI asks questions; the user answers.
+If the user's answer is incorrect, the AI provides the correct answer with an explanation.
+Users can ask for detailed explanations and examples.
+Supports natural conversation on various subjects (Math, Science, History, etc.).
+Context-aware responses, remembering previous interactions in the session.
+Includes dynamic quizzes, exercises, and interactive lessons.
+Provides in-depth tutorials for complex topics (explanations, examples, visual aids).
+Supports text, image, and voice input/output within the chat.
+- New Conversation: Allows users to start a new conversation within the personalized subject chat page.

 ## Style Guidelines:

-- Primary color: Calming blue (#3498db) to represent knowledge and focus.
+- Calming blue (#64B5F6) to promote focus and learning.
-- Secondary color: Light gray (#ecf0f1) for clean backgrounds and readable text areas.
+- Light gray (#F0F4F7) for a clean, distraction-free environment.
-- Accent: Teal (#2ecc71) for highlights, buttons, and progress indicators.
+- Soft green (#A5D6A7) for positive feedback and highlights.
-- Ensure that typography is easy to read on a variety of screen sizes.
+- Clean and readable font optimized for educational content.
-- Use consistent and clear icons to represent different subjects, features and study areas.
+- Simple, informative icons to represent different subjects and lesson types.
-- Maintain a clean and intuitive interface layout, ensure content is easily navigable and organized.
+- Clear and structured layout to help make content organized.
-- Use subtle transitions to keep users engaged.